 The app control system helps you make sure that no excess energy is used to heat the car.
 The user can easily program the system to heat the vehicle in time for regular departure times.
 The system automatically determines when to start heating based on the outside temperature.

 In the test performed by VTT in Finland, regular Euro 5 petrol and Euro 6 diesel cars were tested against identical models outfitted with DEFA’s electrical preheating system WarmUp.
 The test considered the first 20 minutes of driving after a cold start at -20 degrees.
 Some important findings are presented below:

 |Petrol EURO 5||Co2 (g/km)||PM (mg/km)||NOx (g/km)|

 - Electrical preheating can reduce the emissions of PM from petrol cars by up to 92%.
 PM is very harmful to health and a primary driver of poor air quality in the cities.

 - Electrical preheating can reduce the emissions of NOx from petrol cars by up to 52% and from diesel cars by up to 38%.
-Even though the percentagewise decrease is larges for petrol cars, the effect in g/km will be larger for diesel cars (-37 g/km vs. -18 g/km), since they emit more NOx. .
+The percentage-wise decrease was most substantial for petrol cars, but the effect in g/km will be more substantial for diesel cars (-37 g/km vs. -18 g/km).
+The reason is that they emit more NOx.

 - Electrical preheating can reduce emissions of Co2 from petrol cars by up to 17% and from diesel cars by up to 22%.
-The effect will be slightly larger for diesel cars, even though they emit less Co2 (-56 g/km for diesel vs. -53 g/km for petrol).
+The effect will be slightly more significant for diesel cars, even though they emit less Co2 (-56 g/km for diesel vs. -53 g/km for petrol).

 All in all, the test shows that electrical preheating can reduce the total amount of harmful emissions by up to 71% and fuel consumption by up to 24% under the conditions tested.